 These treatment protocols target improving function and reducing pain along with other modalities

 We also refer to a highly respected team of doctors when necessary for:

 - Pain Management

 We can help you reduce your pain so you can get back to doing the things you love.

 Chronic Pain: Symptoms, Diagnosis, & Treatment

-- Back is one of the most common reasons for missed work, and the second-leading cause for doctor’s visits
+- Back pain is one of the most common reasons for missed work, and the second-leading cause for doctor’s visits.

 - Chronic pain is often defined as any pain lasting more than 12 weeks.
 Whereas acute pain is a normal sensation that alerts us to possible injury, chronic pain is very different.
 Chronic pain persists—often for months or even longer.